 Skip navigation

-The calculation of VAT is based on the contract under the law of obligations concluded between the entrepreneur providing the service and the recipient of the service.
-The decisive factor is whether a net price or a gross price was agreed between the contracting parties (so-called net price or gross price agreement).
-Depending on this, the sales tax is determined by applying the applicable tax rate (19% or 7%) to the net amount or by deducting it from the gross amount
+The calculation of VAT is based on the contract under the law of obligations concluded between the supplier and the recipient.
+The decisive factor is whether a net price or a gross price has been agreed between the contracting parties (so-called net price or gross price agreement).
+Depending on this, the VAT is calculated by applying the applicable tax rate (19% or 7%) to the net amount or by deducting it from the gross amount.

 Example:

-In the case of so-called gross prices, the sales tax is calculated by subtracting it from the total amount.
+In the case of so-called gross prices, the VAT is calculated by subtracting it from the total amount.

 Example: